nielsenjared/nielsenjared.github.io/content/blog/algorithm-javascript-insertion-sort/index.md

 TODO card graphics

 Imagine you were holding a deck of cards and you wanted to put the cards in order.
-Let's use the first half of our `unsorted` array as an example:
+Usig the first half of our `unsorted` array as an example gives us the following hand:

 ```
 10, 1, 9, 2, 8